GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test-using-mutation/index.md

 1. Validate that the test ran according to the requirements defined earlier.
 2. Compare results with your success criteria.

 We recommend capturing these performance metrics from Spanner monitoring rather than the JMeter report.
-JMeter provides this information with added latency for each query execution depending on how busy the VM has been, so it's not the true measure of Spanner response time.

 Based on the success criteria, the most important metrics are the following: